pingcap/docs/ticdc/manage-ticdc.md

 >
 > Currently (v4.0.2), cyclic replication is still an experimental feature.
 It is **NOT** recommended to use it in the production environment.

 The cyclic replication feature supports replicating data across multiple independent TiDB clusters.
-For example, TiDB clusters A, cluster B, and cluster C all have a table named `test.user_data`, with respective written data into this table.
+For example, TiDB clusters A, cluster B, and cluster C all have a table named `test.user_data` and write data into this table respectively.
 With the cyclic replication feature, the data written into `test.user_data` in one cluster can be replicated to the other two clusters, so that the `test.user_data` table in the three clusters is consistent with each other.

 ### Usage example